 the magnitude of τ .

-We ran simulations in which the mutation rate is a continuous function of the mean fitness.
+We extended our model, and ran simulations in which the mutation rate is a continuous function of the mean fitness.
 We used the functions suggested by Agrawal (2002): U(ω)= τU-(τU - U)ωk where k is a curvature parameter (we used k=1/10, 1, 10, and 100), U is the baseline mutation rate used in normal mutagenesis, ω is the fitness, and τ is the maximum fold-increase in mutation rate.
 We present the results in section 3.4 and Fig. 2B.

 Being a theoretician, I am open to simplifying assumptions, but the assumptions in this paper seem to miss the mark and are biased in favor of SIM.
 It seems an equally possible scenario for SIM is “stressed-induced mutational meltdown”, where individuals with non-specific deleterious mutations have higher mutation rates, which increases the level of non-specific deleterious mutations, which in a constant or slowly varying environment leads to extinction.
 In principle, the paper could have explored this possibility in the framework of adaptability and adaptiveness by evolving a population under mutation-selection-drift balance in a population in which population size is a function of mean fitness, in contrast to the Wright-Fisher model that assumes a constant population size.
 In my opinion, a more robust paper would [a] allow for non-specific deleterious mutations to affect mutation rate, [b] have SIM be a function of the number of deleterious mutations (both specific to an environment and non-specific) and [c] allow for the possibility that a population is extinct or at very low population size at the time of an environmental shift.
 In SIM cases, the population may be extinct at the time of environmental change and cannot adapt, or be at low population size and the population-level mutation rate so low (despite an elevated τ) that the rate of adaptation is compromised.